jdelles/jdelles.github.io/README.md

 * 20210426 - Launched basic site with my profile info completed on github pages
 * 20210426 - Using startboostrap theme to get a shell launched
 * 20210326 - Created repo for my portfolio on github pages
+* 20240106 - Added promotion and other things